q-shift/backstage-playground/README.md

 ### Use QShift on OCP

-The backstage application that you will deploy within your namespace is build with the help of a GitHub workflow and pushed here: `quay.io/ch007m/backstage-qshift-ocp`
+The backstage application image that you will deploy is build with the help of a GitHub workflow and pushed here: `quay.io/ch007m/backstage-qshift-ocp`

-Instead of using a local `app-config.yaml` file as we did within the previous section, we will configure for ocp the sensitive information using an env file able to override the app-config.yaml mounted as a volume from a ConfigMap.
+Instead of using a local `app-config.yaml` file as this is the case when you start backstage locally (`yarn dev`), we will use for ocp a configMap and a secret to stoere the sensitive information.
+This kubernetes secret, which contains k=v pairs, will be mounted as a volume within the backstage's pod and will override the `appo-config.yaml` file mounted also as a volume from a ConfigMap.

 **Trick**: The [backstage_env_secret.tmpl](manifest/templates/backstage_env_secret.tmpl) file contains what you need to get or set the sensitive information :-)